jcd2163/jcd2163.github.io/_posts/2018-05-22-Project_2_blog_post.md

 # df.isnull().sum().sort_values(ascending=False)
 ```

 Dataset contains 80 features and a target column of sale price.
 Some features have significant missing values or outliers which I will need to clean up.
 Below, I created a function to replace null values in Lot Frontage with a linear regression.
 I selected Lot Area and 1st Flr SF for my features in that regression.
 Initially, I got a low score and so I looked around online to see if anyone had encountered this before.
 I came across this website in my search: https://nycdatascience.com/blog/student-works/housing-prices-in-ames-iowa-kaggles-advanced-regression-competition/.
 They suggested taking the log of both the features and target for this exercise because that produced the most linear relationship.
 I updated my function with this suggestion and it returned a much higher score.
 I also visualized this below.
 In the first graphs before I took the logs, you can see that there is less of a linear relationship and presence of outliers.
 In the subsequent graphs, the outliers have been reduced and there is more of a linear relationship, especially between Lot Frontage and Lot Area.
-I will do something similar below with the target column as that distribution exhibits the qualities that warrant taking the log of the values.
+I will eventually do something similar below with the target column as that distribution exhibits the qualities that warrant taking the log of the values.

 Then I wrote another function to change the extreme outliers to reduce some affects later on with my scaling but decided against using it for this limited of a dataset.
 In the future, I would like to test the benefits of this function.